ATNoG/rigourous-devprivops-docs/content/development/environment_setup.md

 # Environment Setup

 The tool was designed to be developed fully on local and owned FOSS infrastructure, however, it is possible to use any more convenient services by porting configurations.
-We will only guide the setup rpocess through a fully local system.
+We will only guide the setup process through a fully local system.

 To setup a fully owned local development environment to work on the tool, we need: